In contrast context clues, an antonym for the word is given in the text. Words like although, however, and not-this-but may signal contrast clues.

 Activity#2 – Free Activities from Book Units Teacher

-- Walk Two Moons This link goes to 3 board games with sentences from the novel Walk Two Moons.
-Each game contains 12 practice sentences for students with missing words.
+- Three board games based on the novel Walk Two Moons contain twelve cloze sentences each for students to find the missing words.
 Students use context clues to determine which word from the word bank goes in the sentence.

 - Bump is a fun game where you bump your opponent off the board by answering questions correctly.
 These games help students practice context clues using sentences from the novels The One and Only Bob and Al Capone Does My Shirts.
 Playing Bump is a fun way for students to practice.
 You can play the games online or print them out.

 - In this lesson activity, students use context clues to determine the meanings of mythological, biblical, literary, and historical allusions.
 This lesson is a free sample from my Vocabulary Digital + Printable Interactive Video Lessons & Organizers on TPT.